 Boo at the Zoo (October 19–20, 26–27, 2019)

 Boo at the Zoo is the seasonal festival held at Zoo Atlanta every October.
-Atlanta's favorite fun family Halloween event offers lots of kid-friendly fun at Zoo Boo Town.
+Atlanta's favourite fun family Halloween event offers lots of kid-friendly fun at Zoo Boo Town.
 Kids can try pumpkin carvings, go for train rides, meet storybook characters, and wander in an inflatable corn maze.
-Visitors can watch as animals are fed their special Halloween treats, and, of course, all kids are encouraged to wear their favorite costumes.
+Visitors can watch as animals are fed their special Halloween treats, and, of course, all kids are encouraged to wear their favourite costumes.

 Sleepy Hollow Experience (September 27–November 3, 2019)